SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 # Architecture & Design > A New Approach To MVC

+For example you can create a form, plug in layers of interactive, event-aware subcomponents, write your event handling code in PHP and the whole thing will automatically render and run.
+It all just works.
+## What Are The Key Features Of Agile Toolkit?

+We can sum up the key features under three headings:

+* A fresh approach to Views
+* A fresh approach to Models
+* And a fresh approach to Addons (our term for plugins).

+### A fresh approach to Views

+As with a GUI development framework, in Agile Toolkit you build your UI by plugging together and configuring widgets such as buttons, fields, tabs, forms and grids.
+You lay out your interface, define widget behaviour, bind data and handle events exclusively on the server using PHP.
+All the AXAX plumbing is handled for you under the hood, and everything simply works.
+View components are objects, and can be extended and customized at will.

+There's also a default styling system so your interface looks good from the get-go, but again, you can customize to your heart's content.

+Even if you're a JavaScript guru there are payoffs for managing your client with PHP.
+Agile Toolkit is smart enough to handle the interractions between your interface objects with minimal developer input:

+    // Show a flyout message when file upload completes

+    $upload = $this->add('FileUploadComponent');
+    $flyout = $this->add('FlyoutComponent');
+    $upload->js('completed', $flyout->showJS());

+### A fresh approach to Models

+In Agile Toolkit, Models are fully integrated with View components, so data binding becomes as easy as this:

+    $grid->setModel('Product');

+Now the Toolkit will handle all the AJAX loading for you behind the scenes.

+But we went further.
+The Agile ORM is exceptionally flexible, and your queries can be  be extended and customised.
+With Agile Toolkit, you can build your agile application incrementally, adding new functionality by extending and customising existing objects without breaking your old code or your working tests.

+### A fresh approach to Addons

+With the mainstream PHP frameworks the recent emphasis has been decoupling functionality into standalone [PSR-compliant](https://github.com/php-fig/fig-standards/tree/master/accepted) libraries.

+By contrast, Agile Toolkit Addons are highly coupled to the Toolkit.
+You lose a certain degree of code portability, but you gain a great deal of built-in functionality.
+So your UI Addons, for example, get immediate access to all the built-in styling and JavaScript smarts of the Toolkit Core.

 ## The Agile Toolkit Approach To MVC

 Agile Toolkit takes a highly opinionated approach to MVC, building it into the object structure of the framework.
 Every line of code you write (excluding Exceptions) is descended from an `AbstractModel` class, an `AbstractView` class, or an `AbstractController` class.
 So everything in your application is either a Model, a View or a Controller.